mstumpf585/MikesResume/readme.md

 docker run -it --mount type=bind,source="$(PWD)",target=/home texlive/texlive:latest
 ```

-If you have a texlive container run:
+If you have a texlive container:

 Run the start command to start the container.
 ``` bash